Battle of Byeokjegwan

-The Battle of Byeokjegwan was a military engagement fought on 27 February 1593, between the armies of the Ming dynasty led by Li Rusong and Japanese forces under Kobayakawa Takakage.
+The Battle of Byeokjegwan was a military engagement fought in the winter of 27 February 1593, between the armies of the Ming dynasty led by Li Rusong and Japanese forces under Kobayakawa Takakage.
 It resulted in a Japanese victory and Ming retreat.

 Background

 After taking Pyeongyang, Li Rusong sent out Li Rubai, Zhang Shijue, and Yang Yuan with 8,000 troops.
 They retook Gaeseong on 19 February, and then the provinces of Hwanghae, Gyeonggi, and Gangweon.

-Next, Li sent out scouting parties toward Hanseong, which Ryu Seong-ryong claimed had only some 10,000 Japanese troops.
+Next, Li sent out scouting parties toward Hanseong, which Yu Sŏngnyong claimed had only some 10,000 Japanese troops.
 Yang Yuan, Li Rubai, and Zhang Shijue were given 2,000 men and ordered to take positions north of Hanseong.
 When reports that the Japanese were pulling out of Hanseong came in, Li himself decided to head out with his vanguard, leaving the artillery behind.
 He sent Li Ning and Zu Chengxun even further ahead.

 Battle

 The 3,000-strong advance force led by Zha Dashou, Zu Chengxun, and Go Eonbaek encountered a Japanese force of about 500 led by Jūji Den'emon.
 The Ming force retreated, luring Jūji into a bombardment and counterattack, killing 100.
 Jūji's remaining troops retreated and Tachibana Muneshige attacked the Ming right flank with 2,000 troops.
 After suffering heavy losses due to a lack of cavalry, Tachibana retreated into the hills with 200 soldiers armed with firearms providing cover fire to prevent Ming forces from pursuing.